mediacloud/backend/doc/api_2_0_spec/admin_api_2_0_spec.md

 | `apply_tags`                | The user may apply existing tags within the tag set to stories and sentences |
 | `create_tags`               | The user may create new tags within the tag set |

 In addition, users with the `stories-edit` role can add or remove tags from any story or sentences, and users with the `media-edit` role can add or remove tags from any media source.
 Users with the `admin` role can edit all tags and associations.
-PENDING

 In addition, users with the `stories-edit` role can add or remove tags from any story or sentences, and users with the `media-edit` role can add or remove tags from any media source.
 Users with the `admin` role can edit all tags and associations.
-PENDING

 ### Granting Permissions